veo-labs/openveo-core/docs/developers/end-to-end-tests.md

 1. Database defined in **~/.openveo/core/databaseTestConf.json** is dropped
 2. Users, roles, groups and applications described in **tests/client/e2eTests/database/data.json**, from core and plugins, are inserted into database
+3. CAS users and LDAP users described in **tests/client/e2eTests/database/data.json**, from core and plugins, are inserted respectively into **tests/client/e2eTests/build/casUsers.json** and **tests/client/e2eTests/build/ldapUsers.json**
-3. Tests suites files, in **tests/client/e2eTests/protractorSuites.json** from core and plugins, are merged into one single file (**tests/client/e2eTests/suites/suites.json**)
+4. Tests suites files, in **tests/client/e2eTests/protractorSuites.json** from core and plugins, are merged into one single file (**tests/client/e2eTests/suites/suites.json**)
+5. A CAS server mock is launched
+6. An LDAP server mock is launched
-4. An OpenVeo HTTP server is launched
+7. An OpenVeo HTTP server is launched
-5. An OpenVeo socket server is launched
+8. An OpenVeo socket server is launched
-6. An OpenVeo Web Service server is launched
+9. An OpenVeo Web Service server is launched
-7. A database connection is made to be able to use models in tests
+10. A database connection is made to be able to use models in tests
-8. All plugins are loaded
+11. All plugins are loaded

 ## Add users, roles, groups and application before tests